 5. Requirements as to copies

-(1) Before a copy of a document is supplied to a party under this Order, it must be indorsed with the name and address of the party or solicitor by whom it was supplied.
+(1) A party who supplies a copy of a document under this Order must indorse the copy with the party’s service details before supplying it.

 (2) The party by whom a copy is supplied under this Order, or if he sues or appears by a solicitor, his solicitor shall be answerable for the copy being a true copy of the original or of an office copy, as the case may be.

+[Rule 5 amended in Gazette 21 Feb 2007 p.
+576.]

 6. Copies of affidavits on certain ex parte applications

 (1) Where upon an ex parte application an order is made against or affecting the rights of a person, that person may obtain a copy of the affidavits filed by the applicant in support of his application upon making a written application to the party by whom the copies are to be furnished or his solicitor, with an undertaking to pay the proper charges.